tijnisfijn/Resolume-Composition-Converter/docs/GITHUB_ACTIONS.md

 2. **Build Script**: Verify that build/windows/build_windows.py works correctly locally
 3. **File Paths**: Check that all file paths in the workflow and build script are correct
 4. **Python Version**: Make sure the application is compatible with the Python version used in the workflow
+5. **Command-Line Arguments**: If the tests are failing, check if the application supports the command-line arguments used in the tests

 ## Future Improvements